Get in touch with an expert at 800-880-4479

 DPT, Neurologic Clinical Specialist

-Dec 12, 25 4 minutes read
+Dec 12, 25 10 minutes read

 Rummaging in Alzheimer is a frequent behavior in people living with Alzheimer’s disease and other forms of dementia.
-It usually involves searching through drawers, closets, bags, cabinets, or containers, often without a clear goal.
-For caregivers, rummaging can be stressful, especially when items go missing or safety becomes a concern.
+This type of dementia rummaging may involve searching through drawers, closets, bags, cabinets, or containers, often without a clear goal.
+This article covers the common causes of rummaging, the behaviors caregivers may observe, practical management strategies, and important safety guidance.

 This behavior is not intentional and should not be seen as misbehavior.
 Rummaging is linked to changes in memory, perception, and judgment caused by the disease.